Orthogonal layers of parallelism in large-scale eigenvalue computations: Abstract

 To restore scalability, we identify two orthogonal layers of parallelism in the filter diagonalization technique.
 In the horizontal layer the rows of the sparse matrix are distributed across individual processes.
 In the vertical layer bundles of multiple vectors are distributed across separate process groups.
 An analysis in terms of the communication metric predicts that scalability can be restored if, and only if, one implements the two orthogonal layers of parallelism via different distributed vector layouts.

-Our theoretical analysis is corroborated by benchmarks for application matrices from quantum and solid state physics.
+Our theoretical analysis is corroborated by benchmarks for application matrices from quantum and solid state physics, road networks, and nonlinear programming.
 We finally demonstrate the benefits of using orthogonal layers of parallelism with two exemplary application cases---an exciton and a strongly correlated electron system---which incur either small or large communication overhead.